-This new fringe methodology will facilitate planning, budgeting, and other tasks in the ongoing operations of the campus.
-It will simplify and improve the preparation, administration, and monitoring of budgets and accounting for fringe benefit expenditures.
-Provide for consistent accumulation and allocation of fringe benefits expenses to all functional activities as required by Cost Accounting Standards 501 and 502.
-Also, allow the university the opportunity to recover fringe benefit costs from all funding sources.
+This fringe methodology facilitates planning, budgeting, and other tasks in the ongoing operations of the campus.
+It simplifies and improves the preparation, administration, and monitoring of budgets and accounting for fringe benefit expenditures.
+It provides for consistent accumulation and allocation of fringe benefits expenses to all functional activities as required by Cost Accounting Standards.
+Also, it allows the university the opportunity to recover fringe benefit costs from all funding sources.

-A Post doc with .75 or higher EFT would be in ADP pay code 09A and you would use the full-time employee fringe rate of 31.50%.
-A Post doc with .74 or less EFT would be in ADP pay code 09L and you would use the part-time employee fringe rate of 1.10%.
+A Post doc with .75 or higher EFT would be in ADP pay code 09A and you would use the full-time employee fringe rate.
+A post doc with .74 or less EFT would be in ADP pay code 09L and you would use the part-time employee fringe rate.